ErikEnsminger/FastRPA/README.md

-**createRootBarG** takes in an input file (the output file from **analyseRootData** (Fig.1C)). *createRootBarG*\_ creates a bar plot of the specified treatments and their corresponding gene lines (Fig. 1.D) .
+**createRootBarG** takes in an input file (the output file from **analyseRootData** (Fig.1C)). *createRootBarG*\_ creates a bar plot of the specified treatments and their corresponding gene lines (Fig. 1.D).

-An overview of the package is illustrated below in Figure 1. :
+An overview of the package R functions illustrated below in Figure 1.:

 <div style="text-align:center">
 <img src="./inst/extdata/FastRPA_overview.png" width="600"/>